10 Tricks to Sound So French That Natives Think You’re One of ‘Em

 There are definitely going to be one or two trouble areas when it comes to learning French as an English speaker, as your mouth physically isn’t used to pronouncing certain things.

 You literally need to train and stretch the muscles to correctly enunciate as a native Frenchie would.
-Once you have identified which specific sounds you’re struggling with—the ones that make you sound less like the suave Parisian you aspire to be—you can start to fix the problems and stop sounding like a hopeless foreigner.
+Once you have identified which specific sounds you’re struggling with, you can start to fix the problems and stop sounding like a hopeless foreigner.

-Do this as much as you can, whenever you can: washing up, on the loo, in the shower, in the car, on a bus.
-They’ll eventually fall out of your mouth more naturally just due to the habitual practice.
+Practice as much as you can, whenever you can.
+They’ll eventually fall out of your mouth more naturally.

 Mastering French Mannerisms

-The following points are 5 classic French conversational techniques and mannerisms to help you sound just a bit more truly français:
+The following points are five classic French conversational techniques and mannerisms to help you sound just a bit more français:

 4. The tactical use of bah